melanielaporte/Retro-Media-Emporium/README.md

 <img width="500" height="500" align="right" alt="new logo" src="https://github.com/user-attachments/assets/5e8c19a4-c013-49fe-a43f-d7b8fa7b08f2" />

-# Welcome to Retro Media Emporium (RME)
+# Retro Media Emporium
-This is a simple Java program I am building to help me keep track of my personal collection of books, DVDs, and CDs.
+Retro Media Emporium (RME) is a Java program I am building to track my personal collection of books, DVDs, and CDs.
 Over the years, I’ve curated a robust library of physical media.
-Friends often borrow things, and sometimes items don’t make it back or memories of lending fade.
-RME helps me know who has borrowed what, making lending fun, organized, and community-oriented.
+Friends often borrow items, and sometimes things don’t make it back or memories of lending fade.
+RME keeps everything organized, making lending fun, social, and accountable.

-## Why I built this:
+## Why I Built This
-I wanted a project that is both practical and nostalgic.
-It’s a chance to practice Java while also celebrating my love for physical media and building a sense of community through sharing.
-I may create little physical cards or a mini card catalog like a 90s-style library system - cute, tactile, and reminiscent of Blockbuster video days.
+I wanted a project that is practical, nostalgic, and playful.
+It allows me to practice Java while celebrating my love of physical media and fostering a sense of community.
+I may even create little physical cards or a mini card catalog, a combination of a 90s-style library system and Blockbuster video store.

-## Learning goals:
+## Learning Goals
-This project shows core Java concepts I learned in my first semester at Columbia University:
-- Object-oriented programming
+- Object-oriented programming with classes, encapsulation, methods, and constructors (Book.java and Library.java).
-- ArrayLists for managing collections
+- Strings & data representation for titles, authors, borrower names.
-- Loops and conditionals for menu navigation
+- Control flow with loops and conditionals for menu navigations.
+- Collections to manage media using ArrayLists.
-- File handling (planned upgrade)
+- File handling (planned) to save and load the library between sessions, continuity.

-## Current features:
+## Current Features
-- Add new books to the library
+- Add new books to the library.
-- Register friends as borrowers
+- Register friends as borrowers.
-- Lend books to friends and mark them as returned
+- Lend books to friends and mark them as returned.
-- View which items are available and which are currently lent out
+- View which items are available and which are currently lent out.

-## Future Features:
+## Future Features
-- Save and load the library to a file
+- Save and load the library to a file.
-- Add DVDs, CDs, and possibly tools like a soldering iron or electronics
+- Add DVDs, CDs, and possibly tools like a soldering iron or electronics.
-- Physical card catalog/retro UI (icy Y2K asthetic or gray industrial 90s)
+- Physical card catalog/retro UI (icy Y2K asthetic or dark 90s industrial).
-- Create 3D assets in Blender
+- Create 3D assets in Blender.

-## Stack used:
+## Stack used
 - Java
-- HTML, CSS, JS (future appearance upgrades)
+- HTML, CSS, JS (future appearance and interactive upgrades)
+- Blender to build assets (future)

 ## How to run the project:
 1. Clone the repository.
-2. Open the project in a Java IDE.
+2. Open the project in a Java IDE of choice.
-3. Run LibraryApp.java and follow the on-screen menu.
+3. Run LibraryApp.java, and follow the on-screen menu.

-## The inspiration:
+## Inspiration
-I’m inspired by 90s video stores and classic libraries.
-The Retro Media Emporium is meant to capture the joy of browsing physical media, sharing with friends, and keeping things organized, all in a digital, playful package.
+Inspired by 90s video stores and classic libraries, RME captures the joy of browsing physical media, sharing it with friends, and keeping things organized  in one digital and playful package.

-## How to contribute:
+## How to Contribute
-Want to help?
+Want to contribute?
 You can add support for DVDs and CDs, implement file saving, or create a graphical interface with Swing.